 An apprenticeship training program consists of on-the-job and in-school training.
-The program duration set in regulations for the trade of Construction Millwright is 8,000 hours (approximately four and a half years) consisting of 7,280 hours of on-the-job work experience and 720 hours of in-school training.
+The Registrar of Skilled Trades Ontario, under the authority of section 14 of the Building Opportunities in the Skilled Trades Act, 2021, has set the hours of apprenticeship training for the trade Construction Millwright at 8,000 (approximately four and a half years), which consists of 7,280 hours on the job work experience and 720 hours of in-school training.
+These hours are consistent with apprentice training hours previously set out in regulation under the Trades Qualification and Apprenticeship Act, R.S.O 1990.

 An apprenticeship involves practical training provided on-the-job by a skilled worker, or trainer.
 The skills or competencies to be developed are set out by the trade’s Apprenticeship Training Standard and are recognized by the industry as being essential to the practice of the trade.